wurthless-elektroniks/pigli360-workbench/readme.md

 - GliGli and team for original RGH1 and RGH2 attacks
 - 15432 for RGH1.2 and RGH3
 - Octal450 for RGH1.2 V2 and EXT_CLK
+- NathanY3G for the [RP2040 PIO Simulator](https://github.com/NathanY3G/rp2040-pio-emulator) which was used in development

 ## Further reading